fabiangunzinger/learning/README.md

 - Functional programming
 - Testing

-As a next step, I then want to move on to causal analysis and, after that, machine learning:
+I then want to move on to causal analysis and, after that, machine learning:

 - Basic statistics in Python
 - Causal analysis in Python